 Hosting holiday guests can be overwhelming.
 By following these four tips you can save energy and money, while focusing on what really matters and enjoying the good things efficiency bring.

-Wait for your guest to arrive before adjusting the temperature.
+Wait for your guest to arrive before adjusting the thermostat.

 When hosting a gathering it’s a good idea to wait until the guests to arrive before adjusting the temperature.
 More bodies in one room also means more heat.
 Once guests start to arrive you can advantage of the natural heat and turn down your thermostat to help save on your energy bill.